 Now consider some $\overline{z}^\prime \in B\otimes \bF_p$ and choose a lift $z^\prime \in B_{(p)}$.
 Since $f^\prime$ is an $\cF_p$-isomorphism there is a non-negative integer $m^\prime$ and $y^\prime \in A_{(p)}$ such that $f^\prime(y^\prime)=(z^\prime)^{p^{m^\prime}}$.
 Reducing $y^\prime$ mod $p$, we see that $\overline{f}$ is an $\cF_p$-isomorphism.

 \end{proof}

-We will now combine the above results with the work of Quillen to obtain the following stratification result: \begin{prop} Suppose that $R$ is a homotopy commutative $\sF$-nilpotent ring spectrum.
+We will now combine the above results with the work of Quillen to obtain the following stratification result: \begin{thm} Suppose that $R$ is a homotopy commutative $\sF$-nilpotent ring spectrum.
 Suppose further that $\pi_0^G R$ is noetherian and for every $H\in \sF$, $\pi_0^H R$ is finite over $\pi_0^G R$ via $\Res_H^G$.
-Then the canonical natural transformations
+Then the canonical natural transformations of functors of rings

-are isomorphisms after restricting to algebraically closed fields.
+are isomorphisms when the input is an algebraically closed field.
 Similarly, the canonical maps between Zariski spaces